SOUNDCAMP in LONDON

 // Iain Boulton is an ecologist with the London Bat Group.
 Iain will lead a bat walk on Saturday night.

-// John Lely's Harmonica High diffuses into the spaces of the Ecological Park.. players wanted - arrive early
+// John Lely's Harmonica High diffuses into the spaces of the Ecological Park..
+Players wanted - Players wanted.
+Meet at 6pm.

-// Chris Wood will compose with satellite time signatures modelled in the sky overhead.
+// Chris Wood will compose with live pacific feeds and satellite time signatures modelled in the sky overhead.

-// The Rotherhithe SHED will devise and install furniture and listening equipment in the Straw Bale Building in the Compound where listeners can hear present and past sounds on a variety of devices.
+// The Rotherhithe SHED is collaborating with soundCamp to devise and install furniture and listening equipment in the Straw Bale Building in the Compound, where listeners can hear present and past sounds on a variety of devices.
+We present this project in process.

-// Sam and Max Baraitser Smith will improvise with DIY patches and real-time remote feeds.
+// Jam: Sam and Max Baraitser Smith will provide Cake Music with DIY patches, melodica and real-time remote feeds.

 // SoundCamp will be workshopping new Raspberry Pi streamboxes, talking about remote listening, the Live Audio Archive and 30 years of urban ecology in the world's first urban ecological park.
 Check the programme for details.